 Recall that the College Board released the new Course and Exam Description (CED) in summer of 2019.
-The 2020 exam was the modified at-home COVID exam, so the 2021 Exam is the only true full-length exam since the release of the CED.
-We leaned heavy on the 2021 exam to help inform our predictions here.
+The 2020 exam was the modified at-home COVID exam, so the 2021 Exam and the 2022 Exam are the only true full-length exams since the release of the CED.
+O HOLISTIC ONE leaned heavy on these two exams to help inform predictions here.

 **DISCLAIMER: We have absolutely no insider information for any of these predictions.
 Proceed with caution.**